James Stirling (Royal Navy officer): West Indies

 There were now two stations in the West Indies, at Barbados and Jamaica, and for a while Brazen shuttled between the two, carrying communications between the two admirals.
 On one such trip Stirling was introduced to Simón Bolívar, who was in Jamaica following a defeat on the South American mainland.
 Soon after that he was given a mission to carry the news of the Treaty of Ghent, ending the War of 1812, to the British troops under the command of General John Lambert, near New Orleans, and to assist in their return to England.
 His reconnaissance of Mobile Bay and the coast of Florida three years earlier now stood him in good stead.
-The troops, who had captured Fort Bowyer, were recovered and some of them, under the command of Lieutenant Harry Smith, were taken to England on Brazen after surviving a severe gale in the Gulf of Florida.
+The troops, who had captured Fort Bowyer, were recovered and some of them, under the command of Captain Harry Smith, were taken to England on Brazen after surviving a severe gale in the Gulf of Florida.
 Smith was impressed with Stirling's seamanship and became a long-standing friend.

 The Treaty of Paris, signed by France, Great Britain, Austria, Prussia and Russia on 20 Nov 1815, ended the Napoleonic Wars and a large fleet was no longer needed.
 The Admiralty set about decommissioning ships and retiring officers.
 However, Stirling and Brazen received a stay of execution, as they were needed again in the West Indies.
 Spain was losing its grip on the north of South America and rival factions were struggling for power.
 So close to the West Indies, Britain had an interest in the establishment of secure government on the mainland, but needed to be careful to avoid offending Spain, now an ally.
 Brazen arrived at Barbados in June 1816 and on 20 July Stirling and the Barbados Harbourmaster were sent to survey the coast of Venezuela and gain intelligence regarding the attitudes of the population and the disposition of the various revolutionary factions.